VHF Radio course guide for yacht crew

 The license is a legal requirement to work on a superyacht and courses range from £40 to £100.
 Furthermore there is a £60 fee payable direct to the RYA upon course-completion.

-Why do you need one?Besides the obvious safety and communication benefits, it is a legal requirement and there are heavy penalties for failing to ensure that both you and your vessel are properly licenced.
+Why do you need this qualification?Besides the obvious safety and communication benefits, it is a legal requirement and there are heavy penalties for failing to ensure that both you and your vessel are properly licenced.

 Additionaly this course is a pre requisite for candidates taking either their RYA/MCA Yachtmaster Coastal or RYA/MCA Yachtmaster Offshore Certificate of Competence examinations.